jeredw/advent2023/README.md

 I am a little embarrassed by how long this took today, but I guess I learned more interesting properties of the `^` operator.
 Very tired now.

+## Day 13

+Today I found the `Matrix` collection, which is nice.
+I almost got bitten by my nemesis the `^` operator again, but I learned my lesson yesterday and made a class right quick.
+I didn't really want to make a class, I just wanted a function, but you work with what you got.